vahtras/fdrsp/README.md

     submitall <functional_name|file_name>

-A bash script witch takes a functional name or file with list of functionals in addition to given functionals a reference HF calculation will be done at all levels
+A bash script which takes a functional name or file with list of functionals in addition to given functionals a reference HF calculation will be done at all levels
 ::